marshevms/mlfc/README.md

 The application is divided into two parts.
 Server and client.
 The server part must work with root privileges to read/write to the file.
-The server part only reads the data from the file, therefore, fan speed control at this stage is not available.
+The server part only reads the data from the file.
 The client part works like a regular application.
 Communication takes place using the dbus interface.

 ![Image of Client](doc/images/mlfc_client.png)

 ## Installation

-I am testing on Ubuntu 18.04
+I am testing on Ubuntu 20.04

 ### Dependencies

 1. C++17 compiler
-2. Qt, I am using 5.13.2
+2. Qt, I am using 5.15.1
 3. CMake

 ```modprobe ec_sys write_support=1```